Shreeyak/cleargrasp/README.md

 spray painted objects and the transparent objects they were replacing could be observed.
 With high resolution images, sub-millimeter accuracy can be achieved in the positioning of the objects.

-Run the `capture_image.py` script to launch a window that steams images directly from a Realsense D400 series camera.
-Press 'c' to capture the transparent frame, 'v' to capture the opaque frame and spacebar to confirm.
+Run the `capture_image.py` script to launch a window that streams images directly from a Realsense D400 series camera.
+Press 'c' to capture the transparent frame, 'v' to capture the opaque frame and spacebar to confirm and save the RGB and Depth images for both frames.

 ## FAQ